Evan Reed: Professional career

-Texas Rangers, Miami Marlins, and Detroit Tigers
+Texas Rangers, Miami Marlins

-On July 29, 2010, Reed and Omar Poveda were traded to the Florida Marlins for Jorge Cantú.
+On July 29, 2010, Reed and Omar Poveda were traded to the Florida Marlins in exchange for Jorge Cantú.
 Reed was designated for assignment by the Marlins in 2013 and subsequently claimed by the Tigers.

+Detroit Tigers

-On May 16, 2013, the Tigers promoted Reed to the major leagues.
+On May 16, 2013, the Tigers promoted Reed to the major leagues for the first time.
 Reed pitched in two games before being optioned to Toledo on May 19.
-He was again promoted to the major league roster on June 9, sent to the minor league Toledo Mud Hens, and brought up to the Tigers again on July 7, 2013.
+He was again promoted to the major league roster on June 9, sent to the minor league Toledo Mud Hens, and brought up to the Tigers again on July 7.
 He was optioned to Toledo on August 5, and was recalled when the rosters expanded on September 1.
-In 16 games with Detroit, Reed was 0–1 with a 4.24 ERA, striking out 17 in 23.1 innings.
+In 16 games with Detroit, Reed was 0–1 with a 4.24 ERA, striking out 17 in 23 1/3 innings.

-Reed made the Tigers Opening Day roster in 2014 after a strong Spring training.
-He had a 1.59 ERA in nine appearances, giving up just three hits in 11.1 innings.
+Reed made the Tigers' Opening Day roster in 2014 after a strong Spring training.
+He had a 1.59 ERA in nine appearances, giving up just three hits in 11 1/3 innings pitched.
 On June 18, 2014, Reed was designated for assignment to replenish the Tigers taxed bullpen, while Chad Smith was called up to replace Reed.
 The previous night, Reed gave up four runs, one earned, without recording an out.
-In 26 appearances Reed was 0–1 with a 4.88 ERA and four holds, striking out 23 in 25.2 innings.
+In 26 appearances Reed was 0–1 with a 4.88 ERA and four holds, striking out 23 in 25 2/3 innings.
 Reed's 4.88 ERA was essentially split between two stretches.
-He held opponents scoreless in 13 of his first 16 appearances this season, posting a 2.81 ERA, then gave up 19 hits over 11.2 innings in his final 11 appearances.
+He held opponents scoreless in 13 of his first 16 appearances this season, posting a 2.81 ERA, then gave up 19 hits over 11 2/3 innings in his final 11 appearances.
 While his strikeout rate rose, so did his damage as he struggled to keep his pitches down.
-On June 26, Reed cleared waivers and had his contract outrighted to the Toledo Mud Hens.
-On August 28, it was announced that the Tigers purchased Reed's contract from the Toledo Mud Hens.
-On November 1, 2014, Reed declined his minor league assignment and became a free agent.
+On June 26, Reed cleared waivers and was sent outright to the Triple-A Toledo Mud Hens.
+On August 28, it was announced that the Tigers purchased Reed's contract from Toledo.
+On November 1, Reed declined his minor league assignment and became a free agent.